HDTian/TVMR/README.md

 You will also have the outcome data, which can be *summary-data* or *individual-data*; *one-sample* or *two-sample* as the exposure data.
 Depending on the specific data setting, you can use different functions of TVMR.
 See MPCMR fitting section below.

+## Data cleaning
+This section reminds you of cleaning data in your study.
+You may remove correlated genetic variants, limit your data to certain subgroups, remove or permute the missing values of your data, or choose a specific time region for the exposure.

 ## Functional dimension reduction
 You can use functional principal components (FPCA) to achieve dimension reduction[^2].
-Any packages for FPCA can be used, and here we suggest using `FPCA` function in the package *fdapace*:
+Any packages for FPCA can be used, and here we suggest using `FPCA` function in the package *fdapace*[^3]:
 ```R
 install.packages('fdapace'); library(fdapace)
 ```